rxi/coil/README.md

 in seconds which has passed since the function was last called.

 ### coil.add(fn)
-Adds a new task, the task will begin running immediately.
+Adds a new task, the task will begin running on the next call to `coil.update()`.
 ```lua
 -- prints "hello world" every 2 seconds
 coil.add(function()